simulot/immich-go/docs/youtube-takeout.md

 ## Missing videos
 YouTube Takeout sometimes fails to include individual video files for unknown reasons.
 The metadata appears to still be present but the video itself is mssing.
 In this case `immich-go` will report an error about the missing video file.

-## Playlist descriptions
-Both the YouTube channel and and playlists are turned into Immich albums.
-Both YouTube channels and playlists can include descriptions, but `immich-go` does not currently support adding these descriptions to albums, so they are lost.

-Video descriptions are preserved.

 # What if you have problems with a takeout archive?
 Please open an issue with details.
 Tag the issue with `@thecabinet`.